MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Introduction

 \end{enumerate}

 Therefore, to mitigate these issues, it is essential to develop an extensive dataset and effective training approach tailored to visual mathematics.
-In this paper, we propose \textbf{MAVIS}, the first \textbf{MA}thematical \textbf{VIS}ual instruction tuning paradigm for MLLMs, which aims to fully unleash their potential for diagram visual encoding and reasoning capabilities.
-We introduce two meticulously curated datasets, a progressive three-stage training pipeline, and a visual mathematical specialist, MAVIS-7B.
+In this paper, we propose \textbf{MAVIS}, a \textbf{MA}thematical \textbf{VIS}ual instruction tuning paradigm and an automatic data generation engine for MLLMs, which aims to fully unleash their potential for diagram visual encoding and reasoning capabilities.
+We introduce two meticulously curated datasets, a progressive four-stage training pipeline, and a visual mathematical specialist, MAVIS-7B.
 We summarize the contributions of our work as follows.

-\begin{itemize} \item \textbf{MAVIS-Caption \& MAVIS-Instruct.} We curate two large-scale, high-quality mathematical visual datasets, widely covering plane geometry, analytic geometry, and function.
-MAVIS-Caption consists of 558K diagram-caption pairs, which are automatically created by a delicately designed data engine with accurate vision-language correspondence.
-MAVIS-Instruct includes 834K visual math problems, which are obtained from four sources: 83k augmented by GPT-4V from manually collected 4K problems, 51K generated by GPT-4V based on diagram-caption pairs, 117k augmented from existing datasets, and 582K directly constructed by our data engine.
-Each problem is annotated with a CoT rationale, and modified to contain minimized textual redundancy for more informative visual diagrams.
+\begin{itemize} \item \textbf{Automatic Mathematical Visual Data Engine.} To eliminate the need for labor-intensive annotation and expensive GPT API~\citep{openai2023gpt4v,OpenAI2023GPT4TR} usage, we designed our data engine to be entirely rule-based and fully automated.
+This engine handles every aspect of mathematical data creation, including diagram drawing, caption generation, question-answer synthesis, and CoT rationale production.
+With this approach, we curate two large-scale, high-quality mathematical visual datasets, MAVIS-Caption and MAVIS-Instruct, widely covering plane geometry, analytic geometry, and function.
+MAVIS-Caption consists of 558K diagram-caption pairs automatically created by our data engine with accurate vision-language correspondence.
+MAVIS-Instruct includes 834K visual math problems, which includes 582K data constructed by our data engine and additional 252K data augmented by GPT-4V from manual collection and existing datasets~\citep{chen2021geoqa,lu2021inter}.
+Each problem is annotated with a CoT rationale, and modified to contain minimized textual redundancy that enforces MLLMs to pay more attention on visual diagrams.